 Homemade Comfrey Tincture and Extract Recipe using Food Grade Ethanol

-What is Comfrey?
+What Is Comfrey?

-Where is Comfrey Grown?
+Where Does Comfrey Grow?

 Sourcing and Selecting Quality Comfrey